Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-how-to-validate-axiasolar.md

 Running a validator on a live network is a lot of responsibility!
 You will be accountable for not only your own stake, but also the stake of your current nominators.
 If you make a mistake and get slashed, your money and your reputation will be at risk.
 However, running a validator can also be very rewarding, knowing that you contribute to the security of a decentralized network while growing your stash.

 Since security is so important to running a successful validator, you should take a look at the [secure validator](maintain-guides-secure-validator) information to make you understand the factors to consider when constructing your infrastructure.
-The Web3 Foundation also maintains a [reference implementation for a secure validator set-up](https://github.com/axia-tech/axiasolar-secure-validator) that you can use by deploying yourself (video walkthrough is available [here](https://www.youtube.com/watch?v=tTn8P6t7JYc)).
+The AXIACoin Foundation also maintains a [reference implementation for a secure validator set-up](https://github.com/axia-tech/axiasolar-secure-validator) that you can use by deploying yourself (video walkthrough is available [here](https://www.youtube.com/watch?v=tTn8P6t7JYc)).
 As you progress in your journey as a validator, you will likely want to use this repository as a _starting point_ for your own modifications and customizations.

-If you need help, please reach out on the [AXIASolar Validator Lounge](https://matrix.to/#/!NZrbtteFeqYKCUGQtr:matrix.parity.io?via=matrix.parity.io&via=matrix.org&via=web3.foundation) on Riot.
+If you need help, please reach out on the [AXIASolar Validator Lounge](https://matrix.to/#/!NZrbtteFeqYKCUGQtr:matrix.parity.io?via=matrix.parity.io&via=matrix.org&via=axiacoin.org) on Riot.
 The team and other validators are there to help answer questions and provide tips from experience.

-### How many DOTs do I need?
+### How many SOLARs do I need?

 You can have a rough estimate on that by using the methods listed [here](faq#what-is-the-minimum-stake-necessary-to-be-elected-as-an-active-validator).
 Validators are elected based on [Phragmen's algorithm](learn-phragmen).
 To be elected into the set, you need a minimum stake behind your validator.
 This stake can come from yourself or from [nominators](maintain-nominator).
-This means that as a minimum, you will need enough DOT to set up Stash and Controller [accounts](learn-keys) with the existential deposit, plus a little extra for transaction fees.
+This means that as a minimum, you will need enough SOLAR to set up Stash and Controller [accounts](learn-keys) with the existential deposit, plus a little extra for transaction fees.
 The rest can come from nominators.

-**Warning:** Any DOTs that you stake for your validator is liable to be slashed, meaning that an insecure or improper setup may result in loss of DOT tokens!
-If you are not confident in your ability to run a validator node, it is recommended to nominate your DOT to a trusted validator node instead.
+**Warning:** Any SOLARs that you stake for your validator is liable to be slashed, meaning that an insecure or improper setup may result in loss of SOLAR tokens!
+If you are not confident in your ability to run a validator node, it is recommended to nominate your SOLAR to a trusted validator node instead.

 ## Initial Set-up